broch/broch.github.io/posts/double-slits-elm.md

 ## Overview

 The most important part of the model is the [list of slits](https://github.com/tekul/elm-slits/blob/4232544c5f5c74734ada4d81667b788c33044c7f/src/Model.elm#L27) which provides the zoomed-in view of the slit array.
 A slit is represented by the y coordinates of its edges.
 Changes to the slits cause updates both in their representation in the UI and in the diffraction pattern which is rendered.
 The model also contains a representation of the current drag state.
 This is similar to the standard [elm drag and drop example](http://elm-lang.org/examples/drag) but with a few changes to deal with the differences between the page and SVG coordinate systems.
-It contains the starting y-coordinate and the slit and also a `DragType` value.
+It contains the starting y-coordinate, the slit being dragged and also a `DragType` value.
 This captures the fact that a slit can be either moved or resized by dragging it, depending on whether you click nearer the middle or the edge.
 The coordinates of the slit array and the screen onto which the diffraction pattern is projected are also stored but are just fixed values.

 ```elm
 type Slit = Slit Int Int